All Products

 In the Default Allow Policies dialog box, click Quick Modify to resolve the conflict by increasing the priority of the original rule in the security group.

-• Non-adjustable policy conflict: A rule in the security group has the same priority, protocol type, port range, and authorization object as the rule to be applied.
+• Non-adjustable conflict: A rule in the security group has the same priority, protocol type, port range, and authorization object as the rule to be applied.

 image.png

-The security group policy application statuses include the following:
+The security group policy application statuses include:

-Download the public asset list
+Download public asset list

-You can download the asset information from the public asset list to your computer as a CSV file.
+You can download the asset information from the public asset list to your local computer as a CSV file.

 1. Log on to the Cloud Firewall console.